prometheus/alertmanager/README.md

 * Definition of a minimum data set provided to notification templates
 * Best practices around notification templating
 * Various common command line flags like `path-prefix`
-* Compiling templates and UI assets into the binary

 ## Example